webboty/Dexter-Wiki/status-data.md

 # Dexter status data

 The status of the Dexter robot arm is returned to [DDE](DDE) by the [Firmware](Firmware) after every command.
 All the _DELTA and _AT values are scaled by the calibration values in the AxisCal.txt file.
+[DDE](DDE) calculates additional status data and adds it to the status array available to jobs.
+This includes slope values for each joint.

-It includes:
+The actually returned data includes:
 * DMA_READ_DATA
 * DMA_READ_DATA
 * RECORD_BLOCK_SIZE